bcgov/PGOWN-snapshot/README.md

 coverage](https://codecov.io/gh/bcgov/bcdata/branch/main/graph/badge.svg)](https://app.codecov.io/gh/bcgov/bcdata?branch=main)-->
 <!-- badges: end -->

-An R Coding pipeline for retrieving & summarizing data on the Provincial Groundwater Observation Well Network (PGOWN) in the [AQUARIUS](https://bcenv-enmods.aqsamples.ca/) database used to prepare bi-annual snapshots of the network.
-Pipeline maintained by the LSDMR team (EMA branch of the EPD division) in the Ministry of Env and Parks, Govt. of British Columbia.
+An R Coding pipeline for retrieving & summarizing data on the [Provincial Groundwater Observation Well Network (PGOWN)](https://www2.gov.bc.ca/gov/content?id=B03D0994BB5C4F98B6F7D4FD8610C836) in the [real-time water data](https://www2.gov.bc.ca/gov/content?id=39A675506AE54C4CB240849338B7C8D8) database used to prepare bi-annual snapshots of the network and its performance.
+This reporting too and data pipeline maintained by the Data Management unit of the LSDMR section (EMAB branch of the EPD division) in the Ministry of Env and Parks, Govt. of British Columbia.

 ### Code structure